lifegraph/notificationlight/README.md

+# Notification Light

-# Notification Light, a light that gets FB notifications
+a light that gets FB notifications

 **What you’ll learn:** How to create a device that lights up when you get a new notification on Facebook